daaronr/micro-giving-pub/osborne_rubinstein_notes/osborne_discuss_britt.md

 (\@Britt: does the above problem make sense for you?)

 Britt: Partly...
 I am still not getting the second part of the statment.
-I will do some research tomorrow to
+I will do some research and watch some videos online tomorrow to aid my understanding.

 \